What’s Behind the Brain?

 Language is undeniably the most advanced and complex human ability, one that sets us apart from all other species.
 To truly understand this uniquely human capacity, interdisciplinary research is essential.

-The research conducted within the CRLMB aims to address all aspects of language and language processing.
+The research conducted within the CRBLM aims to address all aspects of language and language processing.
 From studying the basic building blocks of speech articulation to mapping the neural structures involved in comprehending complex sentences, from understanding how infants and young children learn language to how language is processed in the visual modality, the Centre’s investigations focus on fundamental theory-building as well as clinical and educational applications.

 Douglas Mental Health University Institute